-InAcademia is being used in live retail workflows in eight countries (Austria, the Netherlands, Denmark, Germany, Spain, France, Italy, Sweden and Turkey) and is available across Europe – we’re currently recruiting commercial use cases as launch partners in Czechia, Hungary and New Zealand, as well as other European countries.
+InAcademia is being used in live retail workflows in 11 countries (Austria, Denmark, France, Germany, Greenland, Iceland, Italy, Spain, Sweden, The Netherlands and Turkey.) and is available across Europe – we’re currently recruiting commercial use cases as launch partners in Czechia, Hungary and New Zealand, as well as other European countries.

 Like its parent product, eduGAIN, InAcademia provides real-time validation of academic affiliation using trusted sources, but unlike eduGAIN it provides a single point of interaction for the Merchant, particularly those that operate OpenID Connect clients, which acts as a gateway to academic identity providers using the InAcademia service, with the potential to reach a high proportion of academic institutions across Europe, and without the need to understand the technical nuances of each national identity federation.

 Merchants connect to InAcademia using the widely adopted OIDC protocol.
 InAcademia provides a uniform technical experience for Merchants and presents a familiar single-sign-on user interface to users.
 InAcademia interacts with the heterogeneous, largely SAML-based landscape of R&E Identity Federations and academic Identity Providers in the background, thus hiding all the complexity that is inherent in the varying policies of federation and identity provider solutions.